 Jobs dominated by women tend to pay less.
 Women’s work is viewed as less valuable by the society.
 Thus, jobs dominated by women usually offer smaller salaries compared to those dominated by men.
 For instance, preschool teaching is an insanely hard job, requiring a wide range of knowledge and skills.
 It doesn’t seem to be so when you look at the salaries preschool teachers are eligible for.
 In other words, the pay is not commensurate with the significance of the job and the competence required for it.

 This argument would be less reasonable if women and men at least receive equal pay in jobs dominated by women.
 The funny thing is that it’s not the case.
 From school teachers to registered nurses, men still earn more money than women.

 Women are held back by domestic duties.
 Sadly, but that’s true.
-Considering the fact that women still take on most of childcare, they are challenged to find a balance between family and career.
+Considering the fact that women still take on most of childcare, they are challenged to find a balance n gender pay gap between family and career.
 By having a small child, women have to find a job with flexible schedules or give up on building a successful career at all.